Tramaine Isabell

-Tramaine Isabell (born June 27, 1995) is an American professional basketball player for Artland Dragons of the ProA.
+Tramaine Isabell (born June 27, 1995) is a retired American professional basketball player, lastly for Artland Dragons of the ProA.
 He played college basketball for the Missouri Tigers, Drexel Dragons, and Saint Louis Billikens.

 College career

 He started his college career at Missouri, averaging 4.1 points, 1 rebound and 1.3 assists per game as a freshman, then 6.2 points and 1.7 rebounds as a sophomore.
 Isabell showed flashes of high scoring at Missouri, including two 17-point games late in the season.

 After his redshirt year, he averaged 21.0 points, 7.5 rebounds and 3.4 assists per game as a junior at Drexel.
-On February 22, 2018, Tramaine Isabell led the Drexel Dragons to come back from a 34 point deficit (trailing 53-19 at one point), coming back to defeat Delaware 85-83 to complete the largest comeback in Division I history.
+On February 22, 2018, Tramaine Isabell led the Drexel Dragons to come back from a 34 point deficit (trailing 53–19 at one point), coming back to defeat Delaware 85–83 to complete the largest comeback in Division I history.
 In this game he had 30 points, 10 rebounds, and 9 assists.
 He was named to the Second Team All-CAA as a junior.
 After the season, Isabell took advantage of the NCAA grad transfer rule and moved to Saint Louis.

 During his senior year, he helped lead the Saint Louis Billikens to the NCAA Tournament after averaging 13.7 points, 4.1 rebounds, and 3.6 assists per game.
 He was named the Most Valuable Player of the A-10 tournament for his dominant performances.